Aurakiel/story-adventure/README.md

 # **Story Adventure**

+## Project Notes: 02/24/2025 ##

+> Mainly worked on Chapter One today.
+I deleted and altered so much code it became headache inducing
+> but I'm finally happy with how everything is working so far. <br><br>
+>
+> Currently working on going back and cleaning up the narration in the naming/stats sections so it looks as polished
+> as Chapter One.
+Also adding some explanation regarding random encounters.
+I've got them mostly happening after a
+> selection and made it so the hero's hp is reset to max if they survive.
+The victory display does show how much hp
+> they had left over at the end just so they can see how close they came to death. <br><br>
+>
+> As much as I would like to have written the story myself, I just didn't have the time so AI got fed prompts and I made
+> alterations as needed.
+Chapter One is solid though...for now.
+Holding out it stays that way.
+Two more chapters to go
+> before wrapping things up.

 ## Project Notes: 02/23/2025 ##

 > Dear reader, if you knew what life was slinging at me right now, you'd be proud of your